boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-column-chart.md

 #### Value Label Position

-This option allows you to customize the value label position in chart.
-By default, it set as ‘Auto,' so the label position for percent stacked column chart will be set as middle.
+This option allows you to customize the position of the value label in the chart.
+By default, it is set to 'Auto,' so the label position for the percent stacked column chart will be set to the middle.

 ![Value label position](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/value-labelposition.png)

 #### Value Label Rotation

-This allows you to define the rotation angle for the value labels to display.
+This allows you to define the rotation angle at which the value labels will be displayed.

 ![Value Label Rotation](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/value-label-rotation.png)